 I’m pretty sure these are all either Buckhorn or Staghorn Cholla, but I don’t know enough to make a final determination.
 Their flowers are soooo pretty, though!

 But also, aren’t the pink blooms soooo pretty?
 I love the color.
-I actually saw this in Joshua Tree National Park, but I’m still including it 🙂
+I saw this little guy in Joshua Tree National Park!

 FISHHOOK BARREL CACTUS